openwisp/openwisp-controller/docs/user/push-operations.rst

 1. Ensure there's at least one device turned on and connected to OpenWISP, ensure this device has the "SSH Authorized Keys" assigned to it.
-2. Ensure the celery worker of OpenWISP Controller is running (eg: ``ps aux | grep celery``)
+2. Ensure the celery worker of OpenWISP Controller is running (e.g.: ``ps aux | grep celery``)
 3. SSH into the device and wait (maximum 2 minutes) until ``/etc/dropbear/authorized_keys`` appears as specified in the template.